 This is the official national website for the Order of the Arrow, Boy Scouts of America.
 The main goal of this website is to communicate official, approved information to all Arrowmen.
 The site is produced by the National OA Web Team under the direction of the Communications Subcommittee of the National Order of the Arrow Committee.

 The youth Web Coordinator is Jason Kiesling, and the Adviser is Eric Silva.
-The vice chair of the Communications Subcommittee is Preston Marquis.
+The chair of the Communications Subcommittee is Preston Marquis.
 The vice chair of the member experience pillar of the National OA Committee is Devang Desai.

 This site follows the Official OA Website Guidelines.

 In general, Order of the Arrow members may freely reprint material from the National OA Website for their own use, or in local publications as part of the official program of the OA, as long as proper credit is given as to where the material came from such as a simple byline of "-from the National OA Website, oa-bsa.org".

 Please do not copy the material presented here to a local website.
 Instead, put a link to the appropriate page.
 A basic entry like "The new OA Strategic Plan (on the national OA website)" is quite common.
 This ensures that local users will always get the most current copy when the pages here are updated, and it also saves local webmasters from any need to edit or retype our pages.
 The only exception to this policy are branding resources explicitly made available for use elsewhere.